 The brickwork structures that are visible were originally covered by marble slabs.

-Other gladiator schools were the Ludus Dacicus, the Ludus Gallicus, and the Ludus Matutinus, which was where the men were taught to fight wild animals.
+Other gladiator schools were the Ludus Dacicus, the Ludus Gallicus, and the Ludus Matutinus.
+The latter specialized in teaching the men to fight wild animals.

 Address, opening hours and admission